iollmann/Polymorphism/README.md

 idea is another matter.
 The design is a little inconvenient to use.
 You can see the effort the C++ committee went through to clean that up, and why various bits work the way they do.

+I believe the compiled result works in the style of what you get from a C++ compiler.
+To the extent that is true, performance should be similar.
+Obviously, all of the lovely C++ compile time correctness checks are missing.
+C++ is a better C++ than C.

 ## Bugs
 The way the Vtbls are defined right now, I don't believe you can just compare Vtbl addresses to see if the two objects have the same class.
 Some linkers might consolidate